zstoebs/site/content/notes/lcp/index.md

 ## Complementarity
-A complementarity condition is a special kind required for solving [linear complementarity problems (LCPs)](https://en.wikipedia.org/wiki/Linear_complementarity_problem), as the name suggests.
+A complementarity condition is a special kind of constraint required for solving [linear complementarity problems (LCPs)](https://en.wikipedia.org/wiki/Linear_complementarity_problem), as the name suggests.
 The non-negative vectors x and y are complements if one or both of the values at corresponding indices are 0.

 <figure>
 <img src="image/comp.jpg" alt="definition of complementarity"/>